facebookresearch/spdl/docs/source/performance_analysis/stage_stats.rst

      7                  256                 32       954.30       951.55                945.92
    === ==================== ================== ============ ============ =====================

-Looking at the first pipeline (``Run 1``), we do not see a siginficant QPS drop in the stages.
+Looking at the first pipeline (``Run 1``), we do not see a significant QPS drop in the stages.
 It is around 241 at the beginning and the at the end of the pipeline.
-This suggests that the firsta stage (download) is dominating the QPS of the whole pipeline.
+This suggests that the first stage (download) is dominating the QPS of the whole pipeline.
 So we increase the download concurrency.

 As we increase the concurrency of download (``Run 2 - 4``), QPS increases, but QPS is saturated